 I really hope they help some of you too.

 It surprised me, but after some research, PBS Parents is the first place I’d visit.
-Grace Hwang Lynch penned an excellent, comprehensive article about article about talking to kids about bad news that’s broken down by age.
-It helps you identify what kids understand about the news at various stages, like how a preschooler may confuse reality and imagination.
+Grace Hwang Lynch penned an excellent, comprehensive article about talking to kids about bad news [ web cache] plus there are quick tips from Dr. Eric Rasmussen about helping kids cope with scary stories.They help you identify what kids understand about the news at various stages, like how a preschooler may confuse reality and imagination.

 I also like the advice to avoid watching the same images repeatedly; children during 9/11 literally thought the buildings were falling over and over again.
 School age kids, however, can process the difference between what’s happening in their worlds versus the world at large and can understand the news in a more mature way and that will impact the kinds of conversations you have.